Viewpoint-driven Formation Control of Airships for Cooperative Target Tracking: Methodology

-Although we consider the subject velocity as constant, we can also determine robustness of this approach to changes in $\myss{_{F}^{S}}{}{v}$.
-The worst-case scenario is the sudden reversal of the fluid- or subject-motion which, as shown in Fig.~\ref{fig:Reversible trajectories-1}, inverts the offset of the trajectory relative to the subject.
+Although we consider the subject velocity as constant, we can also determine robustness of this approach to changes in $\myss{_{F}^{S}}{}{\bm{v}}$.
+For any given threshold $\myss{_{F}^{S}}{}{\bm{v}}$, the worst-case change is the sudden reversal of the motion direction, since this inverts the offset of the trajectory relative to the subject, as shown in Fig.~\ref{fig:Reversible trajectories-1}.
 The airship might now be on an invalid (blue) orbit.
 Continuing on that trajectory would then violate (\ref{eq:2}).
-However, a family of orbits exist, for which the whole orbit, including minimum and maximum is always on a safe trajectory after reversal, as displayed in Fig. \ref{fig:Reversible trajectories-1} in green.
-Analogous to (\ref{eq:minmaxproof2}), it can be shown that trajectories safe under single reversal are guaranteed to exist if
+However, a family of orbits exist, for which the whole orbit, including minimum and maximum is always on a feasible trajectory after reversal, as displayed in Fig. \ref{fig:Reversible trajectories-1} in green.
+Analogous to (\ref{eq:minmaxproof2}), it can be shown that under single reversals safe trajectories exist if